erwa/notes/bash.md

 ```

-### du of every file/directory (including hidden ones) in current directory, sort from largest to smallest:
+### du of every file/directory (including hidden ones) in current directory, sort from smallest to largest:

 See http://askubuntu.com/questions/356902/why-doesnt-this-show-the-hidden-files-folders.